ericoporto/ags-manual-wiki/FAQ.md

 ---

-**Q. There's a bunch of script commands I need to execute on several events, is there a way to not copy/paste same 5 (20, 50, 100) lines everywhere I need them?**
+**Q. There's a bunch of identical script commands I need to execute on several events, is there a way to not copy/paste same 5 (20, 50, 100) lines everywhere I need them?**

 A. Sure, create your own custom function in script, put these commands there, and call this functions each time you want these commands executed.
 Refer to [Scripting Tutorial](ScriptingTutorialPart2#your-own-functions) for more on this subject.